 Things to do at Badu Gili

-Witness mesmerising indigenous art
+Witness mesmerising Aboriginal art

-Curated by the Opera House’s Head of First Nations Programming, Rhoda Roberts AO, Badu Gili sees intricate indigenous art light up the sails of the Opera House.
+Curated by the Opera House’s Head of First Nations Programming, Rhoda Roberts AO, Badu Gili sees intricate Indigenous art light up the sails of the Opera House.
 Witness the spellbinding animations as they ripple, glide and transform across the sails.
 The seven-minute projection will give you insight into the diverse markings, sand ceremonies and symbols that guide Australia’s First Nations in the lore of country, sea and sky.
 You’ll see the projection weave a rich story through the diverse voices of six First Nations artists accompanied by an original soundscape.

 Dine at the Opera House